 When high school rolls around homeschool parents may find themselves wanting to sub out various courses like math, science, or even art and music.
 The reasons could be various ones from life changes to having personal struggles in a subject and you just want to be sure your teen grasps concepts as well as possible.
 AKA: You don’t want to mess it up!
 Or maybe, you have more on your plate one school year and you know your energies need to be used elsewhere, so you plan accordingly.
 Whichever the reason be – there is zero guilt in subbing out subjects in your homeschool.
-This week I’m kicking off a weekly mini-series in which I’ll share resources for subjects you may want to sub out.
-You may be surprised by a few!
-Today, we are tackling MATH!
+Keep on reading if you’re looking to sub out a math program!

 Our Homeschool Math Experience, Briefly